nautobot/nautobot/.github/ISSUE_TEMPLATE.md

     remove the "is:open" filter from the search bar to include closed issues.

     Check the appropriate type for your issue below by placing an x between the brackets.
-If none of the below apply, please raise your issue for discussion on our mailing list:
+For assistance with installation issues, or for any other issues other than those listed below, please raise your topic for discussion on our mailing list:

         https://groups.google.com/forum/#!forum/netbox-discuss